 The Capital One SavorOne Cash Rewards Credit Card is my favorite no annual fee Capital One credit card.
 Despite the lack of an annual fee, the card has a great rewards structure, no foreign transaction fees, and some awesome benefits with Uber.

 On the surface this is a cash back card offering 3% cash back in major spending categories.
-However, in conjunction with the Capital One Venture X Rewards Credit Card (review), rewards earned on this card can be converted into Venture miles at the rate of one cent per mile.
-This means that the no annual fee card could earn you up to 3x Venture miles, which is awesome.
+However, in conjunction with the Capital One Venture X Rewards Credit Card (review) (Rates & Fees), rewards earned on this card can be converted into Capital One miles at the rate of one cent per mile.
+This means that the card could earn you up to 3x miles, which is awesome.

 Let’s go over everything you need to know about this card, from the welcome bonus, to the rewards structure, to the Uber benefits, to the ability to earn Capital One miles.

 SavorOne Card Welcome Bonus Of $200 Cash Back